maximtereshchenko/conveyor/README.md

     * A schematic is constructed before its inclusions
     * A schematic is constructed after its schematic template
     * A schematic is constructed before other schematics, which require it as a dependency
-    * A schematic is constructed up to the specified stage or ARCHIVE, whichever is higher, if it is required as a dependency for other schematic
+    * A schematic is constructed up to the specified stage
     * Schematics are constructed in depth-first order
     * Schematics to be constructed depend on the initial targeted schematic.
 The targeted schematic will be constructed together with its schematic templates, inclusions and also with other